What is the Best Anti Inflammatory Diet?

 Preheat oven to 400 degrees and lightly grease a cookie sheet.
 In a glass pie plate, beat egg, add milk and melted butter or margarine.
 In a separate plate, mix bread crumbs with chopped pecans, salt, pepper and garlic powder.
 Dip the skinned side of the fish in the egg wash and gently press into the crumb mixture.
 Place fish on a lightly greased cookie sheet pecan side up.
 Repeat this process for each filet.
 Bake for 15 minutes.
 Remove from cookie sheet with a spatula.

 For a great resource on local food in the Western North Carolina, check out Appalachian Sustainable Agriculture Programs Food Guide.Local Food Guide is a wonderful resource to help you find local farms, tailgate markets and farm to table restaurants.
-If you want to learn more about diet and inflammation, check one of my recent blog posts on the topic here.
-I was also recently interviewed in a recent newspaper article on diet and inflammation.
+Here is an interview I did with one of our local newspapers on diet and inflammation.

-I was thrilled to partner with Metro Wine Asheville to present the Mediterranean Diet Appalachian Style with Andy Hale with Asheville School of Wine.
-We paired some Appalachian inspired small plates with wine and I shared more on this topic.
+I had the opportunity to partner with Metro Wine Asheville to present the Mediterranean Diet Appalachian Style with Andy Hale with Asheville School of Wine.
+We paired some Appalachian inspired small plates with wine and I shared more about how to try this way of eating.
 My friend and artist, Rachel Kanter helped me bring my vision of the Appalachian Pyramid a reality just in time for this class.
 Thank you so much Rachel!

 Strive towards the Mediterranean Diet only making it even better by incorporating the food that grows where you live!